stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 ### Server authentication

-The server proves proves its identity to the client by signing the key resulting from the key exchange.
+The server proves its identity to the client by signing the key resulting from the key exchange.
 There are 4 public key algorithms for authentication:

 1. DSA with SHA1